Tips for families

 What not to share

-Help kids understand what stuff they need to keep top secret.
+Help children understand what stuff they need to keep top secret.
 Information like their home address, the name of their school, or phone number should never be shared online where strangers could see it.

-Tips for young kids
+Tips for young children

-Tips for big kids
+Tips for big children

-Get to know your kid's favorite apps
+Get to know your child's favorite apps

-Decide what’s right for your kid
+Decide what’s right for your child

 On Google Play, you can find family-friendly content by looking for the family star, which includes a suggested age-range for the content.
 For apps and games, you can check content ratings to understand an app’s maturity, and set filters based on those ratings.
 Finally, check an app’s additional information to find out whether it contains, ads, in-app purchases, or permissions you might care about.